Wallsend RUFC: History

 The Wallsend Club of today came about due to the Swan Hunter Recreation Ground being given up during the great amalgamation of Swan's, Vicker's, Hawthorn Leslie's and Readhead's into "British Shipbuilders".
 Fortunately, the sports centre at Bigge's Maine had been opened and the Club were invited to move "lock, stock & goalposts" providing it changed its name to "Wallsend RFC" and its colours to Green & Gold.
 So the Club left behind "the Hut" and the communal concrete bath for its new home in 1969.
 The metamorphosis from "Swan's in blue" to "Eagles in green" was not easy.
 The Club had been its own masters with virtually no outside interference, but at the sports centre it was just another section and difficulties arose with regard to changing room availability and pitch condition control; plus the fact that the Club no longer had its own income, but now had fees and charges imposed upon it.

 With regard to playing, those were the days before leagues were formed, all fixtures apart from cup competitions were arranged on a "friendly" basis.
 The Club found that, despite its asking the "senior" clubs in the County for 1st XV games, most would only grant 2nd or 3rd team fixtures.
 Wallsend, it seemed, had few "friends" at its own level.

-However, perseverance eventually led to the Club's winning the Northumberland Junior Shield in 1975, beating the much-vaunted Gosforth Falcons by 17 points to 13 at the old County Ground.
-Playing in that match were present-day stalwarts Jim Wrightson, Doug Pearson and Brian Thirlaway, who produced the longest drop-goal in the Club's memory – from the halfway line and a mere couple of yards from touch!
+The club won the Northumberland Junior Shield in 1975 with a 17-13 victory over the Gosforth Falcons at the County Ground.
+Players in the match included Jim Wrightson, Doug Pearson and Brian Thirlaway.
+Thirlaway produced the longest drop-goal in the Club's memory from near the halfway line.

 In 1983 Wallsend won the County Junior Cup (No3 Competition).
 That team, "Lowery's Men", included Jim Wrightson, Stu Robinson, Alan Flockton and the Robison brothers Gavin & Stu (L.F.P.).
 Also in 1983, the Club's long-serving County Representative Dennis Douglas was appointed President of Northumberland Rugby Union, an honour not previously attained by any Wallsend member.
 By 1991 life at the Sports Centre had become untenable and the Club moved over the hedge to Benfield School, where the "clubhouse" was Sam Smith's Pavilion, under the auspices of Benfield Residents' Association.
 The move brought about an almost immediate success in the Club's 3rd Team, "Wallsend Eagles" being victorious in the final of the County Junior Plate Competition.